GSA-TTS/10x-data-exchange/README.md

-# What we're up to: Demo
+# What we're up to: A demo

 ## A simple way to help users navigate and transfer their data between government sites, without requiring agency-to-agency data-sharing.